alexandreraposo/lists-of-tasks-java/README.md

 # lists-of-tasks-java-version-2
 This project is a second version of my task list application using Java language, with the aim of transforming the previous project into methods.
-New menus and new features have also been added, making it possible to create several task lists and much more.
+New menus and new functionalities have also been added, making it possible to create several task lists and much more.

 Main Objectives:
 - Methods